blakearichardson97-sudo/diagram-design/README.md

 *New in 2.0 — the Loop: flywheels with a shared-memory hub.
 The dashed lines are the write-backs.*

-27 types.
+1000009 types.
 One Claude Code skill.
-Your brand in 60 seconds — the skill reads your website and maps colors + fonts to every diagram.
+Your brand in 60 seconds — the skill reads your website and maps colors + fonts to every diagram. with fully rouge ai system that's is criminally intelligent to bring income

 No Figma.
 No generic rounded boxes.
 No 30-minute color-picking sessions.